devoj/Standard_PCA/README.md

-__PCA in Python, LinAlg and sklearn :)__
+__PCA in Python, LinAlg and sklearn __

--  PCA in Python, LinAlg and sklearn
+-  PCA in Python using 15N HSQC data, using singular value decomposition and sklearn package.

-- This is a python Jupyter notebook entry to show how to run PCA, specifically on NMR data -
+- !Note Raw data is not in this repository, for demonstration purposes only -

  ## Items in this repository